 We are taught by lecturers who are experts in their fields.
 I have enjoyed learning about the different methods of quantitative and qualitative analysis and how to use statistics to inform research.Luyun MA Social Media and Social Research

-This degree examines the role of social media in contemporary societies, and their potential for ethical research.
+You'll examine the role of social media in contemporary societies, and its potential for ethical research.
 You'll develop a foundation in traditional social science research skills, as well as explore new methods of analysis for both large- and small-scale data.

 This course is not associated with a specific Study Abroad programme, but York offers a number of options through international partnering programmes.

 You will develop, design, implement and manage your own original research project, supervised by a member of staff.
-You will analyse the data and produce a 15,000-word dissertation based on your research project.
+You will analyse the data and produce a 15,000-word dissertation.

 Examples of dissertation titles with social media topics include:

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.